reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 # Moto Dolby DAX Audio FX Magisk Module

 ## Descriptions
 An equalizer ported from Motorola Moto G Plus (sofiap_sprout) for any AOSP based Android Pie and up devices.
+(Actually it works also in my Lineage based ROM).

 ## Guide
 - Install this module via Magisk Manager only.